cfra/wuschl/README.md

     wuschl fuzz foo

-Wusch will complain that there is no starting point for fuzzing.
+Wuschl will complain that there is no starting point for fuzzing.
 To remediate this, put some test input into the `foo_afl/input` directory that was created.
 Now, running the fuzz command again will actually start the fuzzer.